Founder's Note

 • Few consequences for non-performance

 In management terms, this is not a people problem.
-It is a design failure.
+It's a design failure.

 Gold Standard Governance is an attempt to address that failure.